-You are expected to read the course materials, including the textbook, carefully, thoroughly and - ideally - before you come to class.
+You are expected to read the course materials, including the course notes, carefully, thoroughly and - ideally - before you come to class.
 As you know from your previous mathematics courses, reading a mathematics textbook means to read with a pencil/pen in hand and work out all details carefully.
-When creating material for this course (the homework, exams, etc.), I like to draw from many different sources.
-In addition to the course textbook, I will often consult Introduction to Probability and Its Applications by R. Scheaffer; Introduction to Probability by D. Bertsekas and J. Tsitsiklis; and Reasoning About Luck by V. Ambegaokar.
-While you are not required to obtain these texts, you may want to take a look at them, especially if you plan to continue your studies of vector calculus after this course.
+When creating material for this course (the course notes, homework, exams, etc.), I like to draw from many different sources.
+In particular, I often consult the texts Elementary Probability Theory by K. L. Chung, Probability and Random Processes by G. Grimmett and D. Stirzaker; Introduction to Probability and Its Applications by R. Scheaffer; Introduction to Probability by D. Bertsekas and J. Tsitsiklis; and Reasoning About Luck by V. Ambegaokar.
+While you are not required to obtain these texts, you may want to take a look at them, especially if you plan to continue your studies of probability after this course.